-Each configuration is evaluated by means of judgements upon four talkers reading two different samples.
-Each sample should comprise two sentences separated by at least one second.
+Each configuration is evaluated by means of judgements on speech samples from at least four talkers.
+Each sample should be composed of two sentences separated by approximately 0.5 s of silence.
 These two samples (S1, S2), hence four different sentences, should be selected from a wider corpus composed of phonetically balanced sentences so that the mean score obtained in evaluating reference (e.g. MNRU for digital processes) circuits for these sentences is about the same as that obtained for the wider corpus.
 Therefore the corpus consists of eight samples defined as follows:

 - talker T1 reading samples S1, S2;

 - talker T2 reading samples S1, S2;

 - talker T3 reading samples S1, S2;

-- talker T4 reading samples S1, S2.
+- talker T4 reading samples S1, S2;

+- etc.

 This results in a repetition of the two samples during the test.
-But it is felt that this is not so critical for the procedure where a degradation is evaluated with regard to the reference, especially for good telephone quality where the intelligibility of speech is nearly perfect.
-The use of different samples for each configuration as is done in ACR experiments, where the speaker and the sentence effects are confused, could be one of the reasons for this procedure's lack of sensitivity.
-Some variations of this basic scheme are allowed: increase the number of talkers, mix sentence and talker effects, but each configuration must be evaluated on the same corpus.
+It is felt that this is not a critical factor for the procedure where a degradation is evaluated with regard to the reference.
+This is especially true for good telephone quality, where the intelligibility of speech is nearly perfect.
+The use of different samples for each configuration, as is often done in ACR experiments (where the speaker and the sentence effects are confounded), could be one of the reasons for lack of sensitivity in the ACR method.

+Some variations of this basic scheme are allowed: increase the number of talkers, mix sentence and talker effects.
+However, it is important that all configurations are evaluated on the same corpus.